enkron/enkron.github.io/in/cv.md

 Also was deploying and troubleshooting Bitbucket’s mirror farm.
 Our team has created CI/CD pipelines using Buildbot (not very popular solution).

-I’ve also developed CLI utility using Python for automatic migration from one CRM system to another (Salesforce to JIRA) in a fairly short period of time.
+I\'ve also developed CLI utility using Python for automatic migration from one CRM system to another (Salesforce to JIRA) in a fairly short period of time.

 And of course my daily duties included monitoring the state of the servers,